-Genome or German genetic material is the entirety of the nucleic acid chains in the cell nuclei of the organism.
-It contains all the information necessary for the development of a living organism from an ovum and is passed on in the germ line from generation to generation.
-This information is encrypted on the DNA strand in the form of the genetic code, which essentially on four "letters" (the nucleobases A denin, G uanin, C and T ytosin hymin) is based.
-The DNA in the human genome is subdivided into 23 chromosomes (n = 23), which occur in duplicate (homologous chromosome pairs) (2n = 46).
-Each one of the two homologous chromosomes comes from the mother or the father.
-When passed on to the next generation, the mother gives only one of her two chromosomes to the child.
+The DNA in the human genome is subdivided into 23 chromosomes (n = 23), which occur in duplicate (homologous) versions (2n = 46).
+One of each of the two chromosomes comes from the mother or father.
+When the genome is passed on to the next generation, the mother gives only one of her two chromosomes to the child.
 Together with the father's simple set of chromosomes, a new diploid chromosome mixture is created.
-In addition, individual chromosome sections can be exchanged during the process of inheritance (the so-called crossing over), so that each individual has an individual genome pattern in which the mutation lines of mother and father are each half recombined.
+In addition, during the inheritance process, individual sections can still be exchanged (crossing over), so that each person has an exclusive genome pattern.

 In August 2007, the deciphering of the grapevine genome was announced by Italian and French researchers.
 It is thus the first fruit-bearing plant whose DNA sequence is known.
 The scientists discovered some peculiarities.
 That for the production of resveratrol competent enzyme Stilbene (an aromatic hydrocarbon) is present 43 times in the genome.
 The gene for the formation of the flavor terpene There are 89 variants.
 That is also the cause of the many different ones flavorings of the wine.
 The comparison with other genomes also shows with which plants the grapevine Is related.
 According to this, the grapevine genome consists of three predecessor genomes and is more closely related to the poplar than to the rice.
 Knowledge of the genome could also be helpful in pathogens by going through genetic engineering resistance causes.
 See bez.
 Descent of a grape variety under molecular Genetics, bez.
 Taxonomy under Vines systematics as well as bez. varietal relevant keywords under grapevine,